NUTRISYSTEM SCIENCE ADVISORY BOARD

 obesity and nutrition since 1990.
 She was a recipient of the Physician Nutrition Specialist Award, given by the American Society of Clinical Nutrition, and has published over 100 articles, chapters and reviews on the topics of obesity, nutrition and the relationship between adipose tissue and risk of developing cardiovascular disease.

-Dr. Bennett is a Professor of Psychology, Global Health, and Medicine at Duke University.
+Dr. Bennett is Vice Provost for Undergraduate Education and Professor of Psychology, Global Health, and Medicine at Duke University.
 He leads the Duke Obesity Prevention Program and the Duke Digital Health Science Center and is affiliated with the Duke Cancer Institute and the Duke Center for Health Policy and Inequalities Research.
 Dr. Bennett’s research program seeks to prevent and reduce obesity in high-risk populations.
 In particular, his work leverages new media technologies to better manage obesity in the primary care setting.

 Jay Satz has served as Senior Scientific Advisor to Nutrisystem since his retirement from the company in 2009, and sits on the Board of Temple University’s School of Science & Technology.
 A key developer of the Nutrisystem food program since 1978, Dr. Satz has a proven track record of innovative thinking and breakthrough approaches in nutrition and dietary science.
 A graduate of Temple University School of Medicine, Dr. Satz has a diverse background in the fields of medicine, nutrition and public health, beginning his professional career studying diseases at the Pennsylvania Department of Health.
 Dr. Satz was one of the first individuals to create calorie-controlled, shelf-stable, portion-controlled meal plans, which has remained a core concept of the Nutrisystem program throughout the years.